 When you add the new choices of everything internet (including e-mail, web pages, viral marketing, Facebook, etc.), cable television channels, specialty magazines and publications, signs, four-color post cards and more, it's even harder to know where to spend your advertising dollars!

 That depends on your specific market and how it makes purchasing decisions.
-You have to go looking for basic market research.
+You have to do basic market research.

 Here is today's advertising definition for small businesses: more creative and more media opportunities.
 It's almost too many choices.
 So you need to experiment, implement and be sure to keep track of results from each ad venture.